 Women tend to find more financial “surprises”

 59% of women in Worthy’s survey said they were “met with surprises” during their divorce, and 48% said they happened after the divorce was finalized.
 These surprises were things like high mortgage interest rates on the house, or the size (or lack thereof) of the couple’s investment portfolio.
+In another study, a full 77% of divorced women and widows said they’d been hit with financial surprises like secret accounts after their marriages had ended.

 Getting blindsided about things like a fixed monthly cost can keep you struggling for a long time after a split.
 And finding out you don’t have as much put away for your future — especially if you’re part of that 72% of divorcing women who can’t prioritize retirement right now — can leave you scrambling to catch up for even longer.